 Using the wheel brace supplied, slacken the roadwheel bolts half a turn each.
 The wheels may have special locking bolts – these are removed with a special tool, which should be provided with the wheelbrace (or it may be in the glovebox).

 Use the special adapter to slacken the locking wheel nut

 Position the jack head beneath the jacking point under the sill closest to the punctured wheel.
 Engage the jack head with the sill flange, then smoothly raise the vehicle undo the tyre is clear of the road surface.

-Undo the nuts and remove the wheel
+Undo the bolts and remove the wheel

-Fit and tighten the wheel retaining nuts
+Fit the spare wheel and tighten the retaining bolts

-If a temporary 'space-saver' spare wheel is fitted, do not exceed 50 mph (80 kmh), and take particular care when cornering.
+If a temporary space-saver spare wheel is fitted, do not exceed 50 mph (80 kmh), and take particular care when cornering.